gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 3) The number of items in each list with a white space added is pretty consistent across topics, with a few outliers.

-In most of the cases just the last item in the list had the blank token, this was not the case though for some topics where more than just the last item had the strange blank token.
+In most of the cases just the last item in the list had the blank token, this was not the case though for some topics were more than just the last item had the strange blank token.